-(ANU), Australia Jose.
-Alvarez@nicta.com.au
+(ANU), Australia Jose.Alvarezlopez@data61.csiro.au

-3Mohan Trivedi is with the Laboratory for Intelligent and Safe Automobiles, University of California San Diego (UCSD), USA mtrivedi@ucsd.edu deep models for segmentation.
+3Mohan Trivedi is with the Laboratory for Intelligent and Safe Automobiles, University of California San Diego (UCSD), USA mtrivedi@ucsd.edu have extremely facilitated the tasks of training and testing deep models for segmentation.
 However, main efforts on improving segmentation methods have been focused on increasing accuracy while leaving efficiency as a second priority [4][5][6].
-In this context, we presented ERFNet, a convolutional architecture that produces SS both accurately and efficiently, supposing a good trade-off that is convenient for IV applications like autonomous driving [7][8].
+In this context, we presented ERFNet, a convolutional architecture that produces SS both accurately and efficiently, delivering a good trade-off that is convenient for IV applications like autonomous driving [7][8].
 However, what remains practically unexplored is robustness to unseen driving scenarios.
 After all, CNNs are trained from a limited set of data and there is no guarantee that the knowledge learned (from a dataset) is transferred properly to any domain.
 For any deep model trained with limited data, there is a question that remains unanswered: How well does it perform in unseen environments?